Here are answers to questions we typically get. If you need more information, please don’t hesitate to contact us via phone or email.

 Q: Can I buy a partially complete unit and finish it myself?

 A: Yes.
 The De Lux unit is a perfect unit for that approach.
 We will complete and ship you the two container portions so you can finish the lofted ‘bridge’ section between them with a mix of our parts and your local resources.
-All of our models have been approved by the state.
-Local permitting jurisdictions will need to provide the balance of the inspection services.
+While all of our models have been approved by the state, local permitting jurisdictions will need to provide the balance of the inspection services.

 Q: Why does it cost so much when the container is only $3000-$4000?